 Other Bits and Pieces

 Are there Netlotto winners out there?
 That isn’t easy to tell.
 The design of the site is truly outdated.
-There’s no FAQ section, no information about people who have actually acquired anything by playing through the platform.
+There’s no FAQ section, and no information about people who have actually acquired anything by playing through the platform.

 You can check some of our reader reviews published alongside this review.
 Some of them are quite positive, others – not so much.
 Some people also mention winning small sums by playing through the portal.